sdarwin/django_platform/README.md

 # SSH private key for git user

-If the app repo will be fetched using git (`node['django_platform']['app_repo']['git_protocol']`), the attributes relating to private key must be set or an exception is raised.
+If the app repo will be fetched using SSH (`node['django_platform']['app_repo']['git_protocol']`), the attributes relating to the SSH private key must be set or an exception is raised.

 * `node['django_platform']['git_ssh_key']['vault_data_bag']`.
 Defaults to `nil`.
-The name of the vault data bag from which to fetch the SSH key.
+The name of the vault data bag (directory) from which to fetch the SSH key.

 * `node['django_platform']['git_ssh_key']['vault_bag_item']`.
 Defaults to `nil`.
-The item inside the data bag (json file).
+The item (json file) inside the data bag.

 * `node['django_platform']['git_ssh_key']['vault_item_key']`.
 Defaults to `nil`.